berhanu-tarekegn/mufasa-avator-bot/README.md

    Start a chat with your bot on Telegram and enter a name to receive an avatar.

+## Acknowledgments

+Special thanks to Ali Abdel Aal for the initial idea and demo with Flask.

 ## File Descriptions

 - `config.py`: Contains the configuration settings for the application using Pydantic.